oVirt/ovirt-site/source/feature/networkmaintab.html.md

 ### Summary

-A sentence or two summarizing what this feature is and what it will do.
-This information is used for the overall feature summary page for each release. - Adding main tab for Networks. - Adding Networks to the tree. - Adding search strings and queries for Networks.
+* Adding main tab for Networks.
+* Adding Networks to the tree.
+* Adding search strings and queries for Networks.

 ### Owner